Snoopy: Belle

 Belle is Snoopy's sister, who first appeared in the strip on June 28, 1976.
 She lives in Kansas City, Missouri with her teenage son, whom Snoopy noted as resembling the Pink Panther.
 Belle herself bears a strong resemblance to Snoopy, but with longer eyelashes.
 In addition, she wears a lace collar and sometimes wears a pearl necklace.

 Belle only made a few appearances in the strip but is remembered because of the Belle stuffed animal toys sold in the late 1970s and early 1980s.
 San Francisco toy merchandiser Determined Productions had the license to make Snoopy plush toys, and they introduced Belle plush after receiving many requests from children who wanted a female "sister" doll.

 In 1984, Snoopy and Belle inspired fashion designers around the world, including Lagerfeld, Armani, and de la Renta, to create one-of-a-kind outfits in their honor.
 Both beagles modeled for the "Snoopy in Fashion" exhibition held that year in Japan.
 "Snoopy & Belle in Fashion" continues to be exhibited as of 2020.
 Photographs of the exhibition were collected in a 1988 book, Snoopy in Fashion.

 There was another traveling exhibition of Snoopy and Belle plush in outfits made by fashion designers in 1990, as a celebration of the comic strip's fortieth anniversary.
-This exhibition began in Paris at the Louvre Museum, and then to the Mitsukoshi department store in Tokyo, followed by showings in Los Angeles, New York City, London, Milan and Madrid.
+This exhibition began in Paris at the Louvre Museum, and then to the Mitsukoshi department store in Tokyo, followed by showings in Los Angeles, New York City, London, Milan, and Madrid.
 Photographs from this collection were published as Snoopy Around the World.

 Reception

 Snoopy and Charlie Brown were ranked by TV Guide as the 8th greatest cartoon characters of all time.

 Some critics feel that the strip suffered a decline in quality after the 1960s.
 Writing in 2000, Christopher Caldwell argued that the character of Snoopy, and the strip's increased focus on him in the 1970s, "went from being the strip's besetting artistic weakness to ruining it altogether".
 Caldwell felt that Snoopy "was never a full participant in the tangle of relationships that drove Peanuts in its Golden Age", as he could not talk.
 He went on to say that Snoopy "was way too shallow for the strip as it developed in the 1960s, and the strips he featured in were anomalies."

 Jim Davis noted that Snoopy was a boon from a marketing standpoint, which inspired him to center his comic strip Garfield around a cat: "Snoopy is very popular in licensing.
 Charlie Brown is not."

-A toy called The Snoopy Snowcone Machine was popular in the '80s and was later recreated in the 2010s by Cra-z-art.
+A toy titled The Snoopy Snowcone Machine was popular in the '80s and was later recreated in the 2010s by Cra-z-art.